University Catalogs

 Procedure for Directed Study or Tutorial

-- Once complete, the Associate Dean for Business Programs will be required to sign off on the merit of the proposal.
+2. Once complete, the Associate Dean of Business for Academic Programs will be required to sign off on the merit of the proposal.

 Deadlines